 Classification of pelvic injuries

-There are several classification systems used to develop classification-based treatment protocols.
-They are generally based on the fracture pattern and the stability of the pelvic ring.
+Different classification systems exist.
+Some are based on the mechanism of injury, some on anatomic patterns and some on the resulting instability requiring operative fixation .
 Those most commonly referenced are the Tile Classification and the Young-Burgess Classification, both given below.
 One review found the Young-Burgess system less prone to intra-observer variability.

 - Stable injuries: include avulsion fractures, isolated pubic ramus fractures, iliac wing fractures and single-bone stable fractures.